 Enhanced Evaporative Emission Systems

-Evaporative emissions were installed on vehicles in the late 1960s when they realized that 10-20% of the vehicle's hydrocarbon emissions occurred while the vehicle sat at rest.
-The basic systems installed on these early model vehicles were uncomplicated and vacuum controlled.
-Enhanced EVAP systems found on today's vehicles are computerized and typically diagnosed with a visual inspection, a multimeter, and a scan tool.
+Evaporative emissions were installed on vehicles in the late 1960s when they realized that 10-20% of hydrocarbon emissions occurred while the vehicle sat at rest.
+The basic systems installed on these early model vehicles were uncomplicated and vacuum-controlled.
+Enhanced EVAP systems on today's vehicles are computerized and typically diagnosed with a visual inspection, a multimeter, and a scan tool.

 EVAP Evaporative Emissions